* MSCI Asia ex-Japan adds 0.8 pct, Nikkei jumps 2.9 pct

 * Chinese data confirms recovery on track

-* Yen hits new lows vs dollar, euro on U.S. data, BOJ speculation
+* Yen hits new lows vs dollar, euro on U.S. data, BOJ

 * European shares likely subdued